 Of course, cloudy syrup is not a big deal for the home hobbyist but if you’re selling your syrup, it’s an absolute no-no. That’s why most large sugarmakers use a hydrometer – not only does it guarantee the proper sugar content but allows for exact grading and virtually eliminates sugar sand.
 Some maple syrup makers also let their syrup sit for awhile so the sugar sand sinks to the bottom.
 They then carefully pour off syrup from the top, reheat it, filter it, and bottle.
 The remaining bottom portion (with niter) is thrown out or also reheated, filtered, and bottled.
 This is somewhat wasteful and creates an additional step in the process.

-More info on filtering techniques can be found here.
 If you’d like to buy professional sugarmaking filters, click over to our product pages where you’ll find reusable filters designed for making syrup.